 Q32: What is the difference between a Statutory Declaration and a Deed Poll?

-If you have any unanswered questions about changing your name by Deed Poll, please e-mail us.
+If you have an unanswered question about changing your name by Deed Poll, please click on this link to email us.
 Alternatively, you can call our Helpline (see top of page for our Helpline's phone numbers and hours).
 Mobile phone users can call us by touching this link.